shivam2411/file-upload-platform/file-upload-platform/README.md

 ## Features

--This is a file upload platform which stores user files on AWS S3 buckets and provide following functionalities:
+- This is a file upload platform which stores user files on AWS S3 buckets and provide following functionalities:
 - User authentication
 - File upload
 - File removal